-It is a common experience that although many would expect that centrifugal slurry pumps would be suitable for most and slaughterhouse waste pumping applications, they fall short when used in the biogas industry.
+It is a common experience that although many would expect that centrifugal slurry pumps would be suitable for most and slaughterhouse waste pumping applications, they often fall short when used in the biogas industry.

-In this article we provide a case study of a particular abattoir where VERDER Pumps solved a vexing abattoir waste pump blockage and wear problem.
+Raed the following to find out about a particular abattoir where VERDER Pumps solved a vexing abattoir waste pump blockage and wear problem.

 SOLUTION TO MAKING BIOGAS THROUGH PUMPING SLAUGHTERHOUSE WASTE

-Sometimes the percentage of solid matter increased up to 10-13 %.
+- Sometimes the percentage of solid matter increased up to 10-13 %.

-The pump was not executed with a normal electric motor but was coupled with a hydraulic drive, supplied by the client.
-The hydraulic drive offers very high torque required in the technical specification (360-540m3/h).
+The pump was not powered with a normal electric motor but was coupled with a hydraulic drive, supplied by the client.
+The hydraulic drive was able to offer the very high torque required to provide the flow required by the technical specification (360-540m3/h).

 Four years after installation the pump runs fully submerged and does not block.
 The pump is even operating as a bone breaker!

 The only two pump parts that have been replaced were an impeller and a suction casing.
 The company is very satisfied and has installed an extra pump for greater capacity. via www.verderliquids.com

-They have a well reviewed food waste pump for sale, and they also have food waste and slurry pumps for sale in Northern Ireland, Scotland and throughout the UK.
-Also stocking their own slurry pump parts.
+They have a well-reviewed food waste pump for sale.
+They also have food waste and slurry pumps for sale in Northern Ireland, Scotland and throughout the UK.
+They never fail to stock their own slurry pump parts.

 Time and again experience has shown that for abattoir waste pumping it is a false economy to choose anything but the most rugged and reliable brands on the market.